-When Chris McCandless left the confines of modern life and set up camp in an old bus in the wilds of Alaska, he was addressing a yearning in us all.
-Getting back to nature and reconnecting to something more essential in us is what drives the urge to wild camp.
+When Chris McCandless left the confines of modern America and set up camp in an old bus in the wilds of Alaska – as told poignantly in the book, ‘Into the Wild‘ – he was addressing a yearning in us all.
+Getting back to nature and reconnecting to something more essential is what drives the urge to wild camp.

-Referred to as ‘boon-docking’ in the US, wild camping is something we’d wanted to do for ages but kept putting off for one reason or another.
+Referred to as ‘boon-docking’ in the US, wild camping in our old motorhome is something we’d wanted to do for ages but kept putting off for one reason or another.
 Our imaginations had gotten the better of us…